awzmb/dissonance/README.md

 - [aubio](https://github.com/aubio/aubio)

 Aubio installation:
 - Ubuntu: `sudo apt-get install aubio-tools libaubio-dev libaubio-doc`
+- Fedora: `sudo dnf -y install aubio-lib aubio-devel aubio`
-- For other linux distros and MacOs a `make aubio` step is included in this project
+- For other linux distros and MacOs a `make aubio` step is included in this project.
 - If none of the above is working for you, checkout the official aubio-download page: https://aubio.org/download
+- If you're getting struck by `ValueError: invalid mode: 'rUb'`, change line 12 of deps/aubio-0.4.7 from `WAFCMD=python waf` to `WAFCMD=python2 waf`.

 You might also need to install some media libraries to play audio which is not in `.wav` format.
 So if loading `.mp3` files or other audio-files like `.ogg` is not working for you, please refer to the [aubio-documentation](https://aubio.org/manual/latest/installing.html#external-libraries)